MarcoXZh/OOPJavaCourse/Assignment4 Static Code Analysis and Unit Testing/README.md

 *Note 1*: Findbugs is likely to report a sixth error, Internationalization.
 It is something that goes beyond the scope of previous Java classes so we will ignore this one.

-*Note 2*: If you choose Firebugs version 3.0.0 or earlier (now the newest version is 3.0.1), you can only get four bugs detected.
+*Note 2*: If you choose Findbugs version 3.0.0 or earlier (now the newest version is 3.0.1), you can only get four bugs detected.

 Compile the CodingHorror.java source code into bytecodes file, and then start up the FindBugs program to analyze it: